Criminal Justice Reform

-The United States incarcerates a larger percentage of our people than any other developed country in the world, with African-Americans unfairly bearing the brunt of this disturbing trend, constituting 1 million of 2.3 million incarcerated people in this country.
+The United States incarcerates a larger percentage of our people than any other developed country in the world, roughly 2.3 million Americans.
+That’s more people than the entire state of New Mexico, or -- perhaps a better way to see it -- that is roughly the same number of people that both China and Russia incarcerate.
+And the criminal justice system disproportionately incarcerates African-Americans, who constitute 1 million of the 2.3 million imprisoned people in this country.

 - 29 states now have some form of legal marijuana.
 A 2017 survey by Yahoo News and Marist University revealed that 55 million American adults currently use marijuana, which is nearly as many as the number of cigarette smokers.
 In Texas, Houston recently decriminalized possession of less than four ounces, saving $250 million in tax dollars and improving public safety by re-allocating law enforcement to address serious crimes.
 Dallas has followed suit by instituting a cite-and-release program set to begin next Fall.